Scene Display

 • Double-click in the Scene View.
 (However, in edit mode, double-clicking may be assigned to other operations.)

-The current mode can be identified by whether the “Edit Mode Toggle Button” in the Scene Bar is pressed.
+The current mode can be identified by whether the “Switch to the edit mode” Button in the Scene Bar is pressed.
 Also, in edit mode, editing markers may be displayed on models, and you can also identify the mode by whether such displays are present.

 Specific editing operations vary depending on the target models and data, so details are not explained here.
 (Operation methods for robot models are explained in Basics of Robot/Environment Models - Changing the Position and Posture.)
 The following mainly explains operation methods in view mode.